davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

    1111111100000011 <-- new address value
 ```

-Applying the modifier with `OR` results in
+Applying `|` to the address and the modifier results in `1111111100000011`.
+Now
-`1111111100000011`.
-Now the 2nd pixel in the address has been painted black
+the 2nd pixel in the address has been painted black while leaving everything
-while leaving everything else the same.
+else the same.

 ```
 function void drawPixel(int x, int y) {